Vuslat D. Katsanis

 Vuslat D. Katsanis watching the solar eclipse of 2017 in Portland, OR.

-Dr. Vuslat D. Katsanis is a scholar of comparative literature, film, and visual culture with focus on post-1989 Turkish and global migrant cultural productions and critical theory.
-Currently a tenured Professor of Literary Arts and Studies at The Evergreen State College in Olympia, WA, Katsanis is also the cofounder of MinEastry of Postcollapse Art and Culture, an independently run curatorial project and research space in Zurich, Switzerland.
+Dr. Vuslat D. Katsanis specializes in comparative literature, film, and visual culture, with a particular focus on Turkish and global migrant cultural productions, as well as critical theory.
+She is currently a co-founding director of publications and curator of contemporary art at the MinEastry of Postcollapse Art and Culture (MPAC), an independently run curatorial project and research space based in Zurich, Switzerland.
+Through MPAC, Katsanis has curated numerous contemporary multimedia art exhibitions across the USA, Europe, and Türkiye, fostering critical dialogue on postcollapse art and cultural resilience.

 Work